Shrikant-Mahapatra/Impression/README.md

 -> Screen Recorder
 -> OCR

-I am yet to decide which programming languages and libraries to use!!
+I am going to use QT C++ as I want this application to run on both Windows and Linux.